Types of criminal offence in uk law

 There are two types of contempt of court – criminal contempt and civil contempt.

 Criminal contempt of court is a serious offence that can result in a jail sentence.
 This type of contempt occurs when someone willfully disobeys or resists the authority, process or order of a court, or interferes with the administration of justice.
 These actions are done with the intention of obstructing or disrupting the court proceedings.
-Some examples of criminal contempt include:
+You can find out more about the definitions of criminal contempt of court on the UK Government Website.

 1. Refusing to be sworn in as a witness